SystemsApproach/sdn/trellis.rst

 the machinery that makes something like ``forward.p4`` possible, without ever revisiting what network-specific functionality it might actually implement.
-In short, ``fabric.p4`` is a specific example of ``forward.p4``, which we only now able to describe because of how it relates to the control plane.
+In short, ``fabric.p4`` is a specific example of ``forward.p4``, which we are only now able to describe because of how it relates to the control plane.

 There are three things of note about ``fabric.p4``.
 First, it is loosely based on the Broadcom OF-DPA pipeline, which makes sense